HankiDesign/agile-android-software-development-book/README.md

 # Building the Ebooks

 * Clone the repository
-* Install the latest version of [PanDoc](http://pandoc.org/installing.html).
-On Ubuntu : sudo apt-get install pandoc
+* Install the latest version of [AsciiDoctor](http://asciidoctor.org/).
+On Ubuntu : sudo apt-get install asciidoctor
-* Then, install 3rd party tools:
+* Get the dependencies needed: bundle install
-		sudo apt-get install texlive texlive-xetex lmodern texlive-latex-extra fonts-droid texi2html pdftk
-* To build the Ebook in all formats: make all
+* To generate the Ebook in all formats: bundle exec rake book:build
-* If you want to produce only one format, you could specify it on the command line (supported: epub, mobi, texinfo, html, and pdf) : make pdf
-* To clean up all the files produced by pandoc: make clean

 # Errata